openshift/enhancements/enhancements/installer/aws-outposts-remote-workers.md

 ### Risks and Mitigations

 Administrator may want to use other storage types than gp2 (supported by outpost).
-In Phase 0 we will make gp2 storageclass as default and later make sure that gp3 storageClass is not created.
+In Phase 0 we will provide steps on how to make gp2 storageclass as default and later make sure that gp3 storageClass is not created.

 ### Drawbacks